learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 experimentation, you will find that there are many ways to manipulate and override the DOM.
-This will become a common practice as you build out more complex websites or work with cloud-hosted third-party resources where you may not have direct access to the stylesheet.
+This will become a common practice as you build out more complex websites or work with cloud-hosted third-party resources where you may not have direct access to the style sheet.

 ## Resources